roberto-naharro/rx-node-ftp-client/README.md

 * **upload**(patterns: string | string[], dest: string,
-  options?: Options): Observable< UploadResults > - expands the source paths using the glob module to the (`patterns` argument), uploads all found files and directories to the specified `dest`.
+  options?: Options): Observable< UploadResults > - expands the source paths using the glob module (`patterns` argument), uploads all found files and directories to the specified `dest`.
 The next function returns the following object:
 ```typescript
 {
   uploadedFiles: string[],